Design is not decoration: why brand systems are the most misunderstood asset in business

 Same logo size.

-But the brands winning today aren’t rigid — they’re coherent.
+But the brands winning today aren’t rigid they’re coherent.
+There’s a difference.

-Think about brands that move seamlessly between physical and digital, between long-form storytelling and 6-second motion, between premium and accessible.
+Think about brands that move seamlessly between physical and digital, long-form storytelling and six-second motion, premium and accessible experiences.

-They’re expressing the same core logic in different ways.
+They’re expressing the same logic in different ways.

-That’s the power of system-led design: consistency of thinking, not repetition of execution.
+That’s what system-led design enables: consistency of thinking, not repetition of execution.

 The stronger the system, the braver the creative work.